clintjedwards/gofer/gofer/docs/src/rfd.typ

 company interviews #footnote[ Spoiler: Very few companies I ever interview with give a shit about anything I've actually coded on my Github.
 I have an entire rant about how poor our current industry interview practices are.
 But what's somewhat more maddening is that very few companies even care despite such over whelming disdain for these practices.
-Our industry has a very _"well I got mine so good luck getting yours"_ way of operating.
 We're slowly losing some of what made this industry so exciting.
 It was never about if you could spit back out efficient leetcode algorithms, but all about what you could produce.
-If you thought different, were creative, and maybe a little bit of a rebel you were hired, because there was value in the way you attacked problems.
+If you thought different, were creative, and maybe a little bit of a rebel, you were hired, because there was value in the way you attacked problems.
 We seem to be maturing past that as an industry and creating our own version of hazing to prove you belong here.

-I think it's important to remember that some problems cannot be solved with computer based solutions.].
+I think it's important to remember that some problems cannot be solved with purely computer based solutions.].

 This is the story of that thing.